What is HIV and AIDS?

 Cleaning staff risk exposure when cleaning up spills of blood or other body fluids.
 Cleaning staff need to know how to use protective clothing and proper cleaning techniques.
 All cleaning equipment used to clean spills of body fluids should be kept in a restricted area and should not be used in any other area of the workplace.

 Launderers are exposed to potentially contaminated linen.
-All laundry should be bagged and labeled as possibly infectious if there was contact with any person with an infectious disease.
+All laundry should be bagged and labelled as possibly infectious if there was contact with any person with an infectious disease.

 Incinerator attendants in health care facilities risk exposure to HIV while disposing of infectious waste.